Site Summary ProfileEPA ID: FLD001704741

 EPA has conducted a range of community involvement activities to solicit community input and to make sure the public remains informed about site activities throughout the cleanup process.
 Outreach efforts have included public notices and information meetings on cleanup progress and activities.

 A Technical Assistance Plan (TAP) for the site supports community outreach and engagement.
 PRPs fund TAPs as part of negotiated settlement agreements.
 In 2010, the Improvement League of Plant City (ILPC) received a TAP grant to support the community’s participation in the OU-1 cleanup process.
-EPA meets with the ILPC twice a year.
+EPA has met regularly with the ILPC to provide project updates and obtain input from the community.

-In 2011, EPA hosted public meetings to discuss investigation and cleanup activities for both OUs.
+EPA has hosted public meetings to discuss investigation and cleanup activities for both OUs.
 EPA may host additional meetings in the future to keep the public updated regarding ongoing Superfund activities at the site.

 - Remedial Investigation/Feasibility Study (PDF) (8 pp, 2MB, About PDF)